 Avoid Being a Statistic By Paying Off Your Debt

-For millions of American households, credit card debt is already a constant concern — and that concern will likely only increase as 2018 moves on.
-Indeed, with an average of more than $8,000 in credit card debt carried by US households, it’s safe to say that many of us have debt on our mind from the moment that first holiday-purchase-laden credit card bill of the year hits our inboxes.
+For millions of American households, credit card debt is already a constant concern — and that concern will likely only increase as time marches on.
+Indeed, with an average of more than $8,000 in credit card debt carried by U.S. households, it’s safe to say that many of us have debt on our mind from the moment that first holiday-purchase-laden credit card bill of the year hits our inboxes.

-And the number of people with debt on their minds may grow in 2018.
-The steady increase in credit card originations will likely only add fuel the growing US revolving debt number — a number that is already working its way toward record-breaking heights.
-If these numbers continue to rise throughout 2018, more American households than ever may be on the front line of the fight against credit card debt in 2019.
+The steady increase in credit card originations will likely only add fuel the growing U.S. revolving debt number — a number that is already working its way toward record-breaking heights.
+If these numbers continue to rise, more American households than ever may be on the front line of the fight against credit card debt in the near future.

 If you’re one of the millions of Americans dealing with credit card debt, the most important thing to remember is to keep making at least the minimum required payment for each card to minimize the potential credit impacts of that debt.
+Making payments on time is one of the most important factors in maintaining a healthy credit score.
 Other ways to ensure your score stays in top shape while paying down card debt include limiting hard credit inquiries, avoid closing old accounts in good standing, and keeping low balances on your other accounts.